abond936/My-Journal/docs/Project.md

   - `static`: The card is not interactive and serves only to display its content.

 #### Elements
-Formerly, the primary elements of the app were Entries and Albums categorized by hierarchical Tags.
+Formerly, the primary elements of the app were Entries and Albums categorized by dimensional and hierarchical Tags.
 - An entry was primarily text, but included media
   - Cover image, Title, Rich Text w/ embeded images
 - An album was primarily media, but included text